symokevo/symokevo/README.md

 **On Personal Stuff:**

-- 🌱 I’m currently learning MEAN stack
+- 🌱 I’m currently learning Ruby on Rails
 - 👯 Part of a number of Developer Communities
 - 💬 Ask me about anything , Would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platforms